 We used our anomaly detection library to find unusual changes in the Bitcoin exchange rate over the past two years.
-We marked events with anomalous probabilities greater than 80% in red.
+We marked events with anomalous probabilities greater than 80 percent in red.

 Note that there are some changes in early 2013 that are flagged as anomalous, although changes toward the end of 2014 are not, even though the magnitude of the changes are larger.
 This is because the overall behavior later in the series is more erratic, making those changes relatively less anomalous.

 Here are anomalies in the rental price per square foot in Portland from 2009 to 2015.
-Events with anomalous probabilities greater than 90% are shown in red.
+Events with anomalous probabilities greater than 90 percent are shown in red.